-Aniol Llorente-Saguer is a Reader in Economics at Queen Mary University of London, specialized in the areas of behavioural and experimental economics and political economy.
+Aniol Llorente-Saguer is a Professor in Economics at Queen Mary University of London, specialized in the areas of behavioural and experimental economics and political economy.

 His main topic of research has been on voting behaviour and properties of electoral rules.
 Through the combination of microeconomic theory and experimental methods, he has studied the properties of a number of voting rules to potentially improve collective decision making.
 He has also studied issues on auctions, tournaments and contests, equilibrium selection and coalition formation.

 He received both his PhD and BA in economics from Universitat Pompeu Fabra.
-Before joining Queen Mary, he worked at the California Institute of Technology, the Max Planck Institute for the Study on Collective Goods and visited the Centre for the Study of Rationality at the Hebrew University of Jerusalem and New York University.
+Before joining Queen Mary, he held research positions at the California Institute of Technology and at the Max Planck Institute for the Study on Collective Goods, and visited the Hebrew University of Jerusalem and New York University.

 - Bouton L., Castanheira M., Llorente-Saguer A. (2016) "Divided Majority and Information Aggregation: Theory and Experiment", Journal of Public Economics, 134, 114-128.

 - Casella A., Llorente-Saguer A., Palfrey TR.
 (2012) "Competitive Equilibrium in Markets for Votes", Journal of Political Economy, Vol. 120, No. 4, pp. 593-658.

 - Hortala-Vallve R., Llorente-Saguer A. (2012) "A Simple Mechanism for Resolving Conflict", Games and Economic Behavior, Vol. 70, No. 2, pp. 375-391.